 If you have employees who have access to your company’s money and accounts, it is very important that you make certain to know how they are using them.
 Maintaining a record of employee purchases can be vital for preventing occupational fraud.
 You should never allow employees to access your business’s money without a good tracking mechanism in place, and you should not make the mistake of trusting your workers with your money.

 One good way to prevent occupational fraud is to forgo the traditional business credit card and instead choose business debit cards from Bento for Business.
-Bento for Business has an “A+” rating from the Better Business Bureau, and is FDIC-insured up to $250,000.
+Bento for Business has an “A+” rating from the Better Business Bureau, and funds held within Bento are FDIC insured to at least $250,000 through The Bancorp Bank; Member FDIC.
 With these highly secure cards, you can control the type of spending that each employee is allowed to do with his or her individual card.
 For instance, an employee like the man in this story who is required to travel for his work could have his card restricted to making gas purchases only.
 Bento for Business provides a dashboard interface that you can check at any time to see exactly what has been spent.
 Through this SSL-encrypted interface you receive a comprehensive list of all of the purchases that are made with the cards, and you control the spending limits.
 Start your free 60-day trial today or call us at (866) 289-1104 to learn more.

 Check Out Our Business Fraud Calculator – See What Your Fraud Risk Is In One Minute